Srar-Git/FANT/README.md

 cannot reach the ideal accuracy, coverage, and timeliness for high-density data center network operations and maintenance at this stage.
-INT allows packets to collect fine-grained measurements of the flow and the internal state of the device along its forwarding path [9], which is valuable for troubleshooting [6], traffic engineering [7], and congestion control.
-Nowadays, INT is considered an indispensable feature and is implemented in silicon and devices from multiple vendors [16-18].
+INT allows packets to collect fine-grained measurements of the flow and the internal state of the device along its forwarding path, which is valuable for troubleshooting [6], traffic engineering, and congestion control.
+Nowadays, INT is considered an indispensable feature and is implemented in silicon and devices from multiple vendors.
 The main principle of traditional INT is that the source node inserts an INT header as a tag into the user flow.
 When a datagram with the tag passes through an INT-enabled switch, the switch